brevzin/cpp_proposals/2996_reflection/reflection.md

 }
 ```

-[1]{.pnum} Each function, and each instantiation of each function template, specified in this header is a designated addressable function ([namespace.std]).
+[1]{.pnum} Unless otherwise specified, each function, and each instantiation of any function template, specified in this header is a designated addressable function ([namespace.std]).

 [2]{.pnum} The behavior of any function specified in namespace `std::meta` is implementation-defined when a reflection of a construct not otherwise specified by this document is provided as an argument.